seed-rs/seed/README.md

 an HTML-like abstraction (eg JSX or templates).
 My intent is to make the code close to natural Rust, while streamlining the syntax in a way suited for creating a visual layout with minimal repetition.
 The macros used here are thin wrappers for constructors, and don't conceal much.
+Specifically, the element-creation macros allow for accepting a variable number of arguments, and the attrs/style marcros are essentially HashMap literals, with wrappers that let el macros know to distinguish them.

 The relative lack of resemblance to HTML be offputting at first, but the learning curve is shallow, and I think the macro syntax used to create elements, attributes etc